slang-group/iloominate/README.md

 Letter lists and word lists are also tested in Arabic and Devanagari scripts.

+## Organizations

+Books can be created and saved with or without a user account.

+You need a user account to store or upload content online.
+A user account can be created with an e-mail address and a password.

+A team (such as "UnleashKids") can be created by any user.
+Then other users can ask to join the team.
+In the future, the Team Leader will accept, reject, and invite users to the team.

+Teams share all of their users' word lists and images.
+In the future, the Team Leader will add and delete this content.

-## Technical
+## Technology

 The app must be available online and offline.
-The online portion of the activity will be deployed on Heroku, using a Python or Node.js server.
-The main storybook editor will be available through the site, or offline as a Google Chrome app.
+The online portion of the activity will be deployed on Heroku, using a
+Node.js server.
+The main storybook editor will be available through the site, and offline as a Google Chrome app.

 Includes:
 * [antihighlight](https://github.com/mapmeld/jQuery-antihighlight) fork of [highlightTextarea](http://www.strangeplanet.fr/work/jquery-highlighttextarea/) - GPL/MIT licenses